This page provides an overview of how channels can be synchronized by using the

 By default, cached channels are listed in reverse chronological order, meaning the channel that most recently received a message appears first.
 The channel order is automatically updated in the local cache when a new message arrives.

 Note: When a message arrives in an uncached channel, the channel is automatically cached and brought to the top of the list since it most recently received a message.

-If needed, by changing the value of the
+If needed, by using the Chat SDK's

 Close the view